 A student of the College, Gloria Huish, designed the school badge.
 The College motto ‘Luceat Lux Vestra’ - Let Your Light Shine - was chosen by Miss Harker and Miss Jarrett.

-In 1937, the Parents Association was formed and fundraising begun for the College Pool.
+In 1937, the Parents' Association was formed and fundraising began for the College Pool.
+In September 1937, the PMSA Council approved a full Senior Program at the College and a graduate science teacher was employed.
 The pool was officially opened in 1939.
-In September 1937, the PMSA Council approved a full Senior Program at the College and a graduate science teacher was employed.

 Boarding at Clayfield